 Elizabeth Martinez Lifetime Achievement Award

-The 2015 Elizabeth Martinez Lifetime Achievement Award Committee of REFORMA is seeking nominations for the 2015 Lifetime Achievement award.
-This award was created in 2013 to recognize those who have achieved excellence in librarianship over an extended (over 20 years) period of service and who have made significant and lasting contributions to REFORMA, as well as to the Latino and the Spanish-speaking community.
+The REFORMA 2015 Dr. Arnulfo D. Trejo Librarian of The Year (LOTY) Award & the Elizabeth Martinez Lifetime Achievement (LAA) Award Committee is seeking nominations for the 2015 Lifetime Achievement award.
+This award was created in 2013 to recognize those who have achieved excellence in librarianship over an extended (over 20 years) period of service and who have made significant and lasting contributions to REFORMA, as well as to the Latino and the Spanish-speaking communities.

-The recipient will honored at ALA annual conference in San Francisco.
+The recipient will be honored at the 2015 American Library Association (ALA) annual conference in San Francisco.

-Questions regarding the application process may be addressed to the LAA Advisor, Jean Hatfield, firstname.lastname@example.org
+Questions regarding the application process may be addressed to:

 About Elizabeth Martinez